If you’ve ever wanted to set a world record, it’s not as hard as you might imagine. For example:

 - The largest popcorn sculpture is currently set at 20 feet, 10 inches.

-- The most games of hopscotch played in one hour is 33.
+- The most games of hopscotch played in twenty-four hours is 434.

 - Most apples cut with a samurai sword in one minute is 29.